benjxia/spawncamp/README.md

 # Spawncamp

 Spawncamp is ~~nobody's~~ everyone's favorite tool to use during **first pass enrollment** at UCSD.
-It will push a desktop notification when there is an opening in the class you specify.
+It will automatically enroll you in one of the sections you specify when an opening is found and push a desktop notification (remove notificaiton if you want)

 Most useful for people with bad enrollment times and have to deal with full classes before even getting a chance to enroll.

 This thing actually got me a spot in CSE 151A lol.

 ## Setup

 ### Prerequisites:

-Spawncamp only works on Windows because I don't have a mac to test a potential macOS version of this program on.
-If you're on mac, you can try to edit the script or make your own version if you want.
+Spawncamp only works on Windows because I don't have a mac to test a potential macOS version*** If you are on a mac you can remove the notifications and replace them with whatever you want.

 ### Installation